38 of The Catchiest Startup Statistics for 2023

 2. According to startup statistics for 2021, January 2020 experienced the highest number of searches for ‘how to start a business’.

-In fact, this is the highest search volume since records started back in 2004 in the UK.
+Since records started in 2004 in the UK, internet users have searched 'how to start a business' in January 2020 with the highest search volume.
 Specifically, the number of searches made per month is 18,100.

 3. In 2020, 65% of adults in Britain wanted to start their own business according to startup statistics for the UK.

-4. Startup statistics for the US tell us that 43% of their workforce is likely to be freelance by the end of the year.
+4. 43% of the US workforce will likely be freelance by the end of 2020.

 5. Just over 50% of UK startups report that lack of finance is a barrier to starting a business.